sidkrs/Looking-For-EVA/README.md

 - Limited to stocks with available options data
 - Relies on the accuracy and timeliness of news and financial data sources
 - Does not predict stock performance; it's a tool for analysis, not investment advice

-## Disclaimer

-This tool is for educational and research purposes only.
-It does not constitute financial advice.
-Always conduct your own research and consult with a qualified financial advisor before making investment decisions.